EvanQuan/Dominion/GameModes/SharedDraft.md

 ## Draft Phase

-1. Each player picks one randomizer from their pile and sets it aside (either publically or privately, as long as it is consistent amongst all players).
+1. Each player picks one randomizer from their pile and sets it aside (either face-up or face-down, as long as it is consistent amongst all players).
 2. Each player passes their pile to their left.
 3. Repeat until each player has 6 randomizers set aside.
-4. Each player picks a randomizer from a player on their left to move to the centre to be shared.
+4. Each player picks a randomizer from a player on their left to move to the centre to be shared (the public Supply).
 5. Replace all randomizers with their respective Supply piles.

 ## Rules

-For each player, "The Supply" is considered the shared Supply piles and their own private 5-pile Kingdom, as normal.
+For each player, "the Supply" is considered the public Supply piles and their own private 5-pile Kingdom, as normal.

 This means players can only buy from their own Supply, or choose cards from